RobertPHeller/RPi-RRCircuits/BBBCommandStationOpenMRN/README.md

 And if a network connected node the default port and host to connect to, also the console port to or to use a terminal console (for debugging).

-Also this program uses scripts in the ../CommonOpenMRNExtras directory.
-These scripts relate to the NODEID.txt.

-The NODEID.txt file contains the seed for the node id generation.
-It contains the node id of the most recent build.
-The next build will have a node id one more than this.

-The scripts used are:

-- GenerateNODEID.tcl -- generates and increments the node id
-- NodeIDBin.mk -- contains the Makefile includes to auto
-                  generate successive node ids.

 There are separate Makefiles for the GUI Front End and the PRU firmware programs.